rust-lang/rust/README.md

 * Not sufficiently aligned memory accesses and references
 * Violation of *some* basic type invariants (a `bool` that is not 0 or 1, for example, or an invalid enum discriminant)
-* WIP: Violations of the rules governing aliasing for reference types
+* **Experimental**: Violations of the rules governing aliasing for reference types

 Miri has already discovered some [real-world bugs](#bugs-found-by-miri).
 If you found a bug with Miri, we'd appreciate if you tell us and we'll add it to the list!

-Be aware that Miri will not catch all cases of undefined behavior in your program, and cannot run all programs:
+Be aware that Miri will **not catch all cases of undefined behavior** in your program, and cannot run all programs:

 * There are still plenty of open questions around the basic invariants for some